-- To identify a health issue relevant to the student's pediatric, maternity, or mental health practicum experiences, and to review the academic literature relevant to the issue. - To relate the health issue to a concept introduced in Level 3 (critical social theory, family, epidemiology, self-esteem) growth and development or ethnicity. - To develop pertinent questions based on the literature which will be the basis for an interview. - To apply research about the health issue and the concept to a real life situation by conducting a structured interview with someone who has personal experience of the issue. - To describe how the knowledge gained about the issue, concept, and application could influence nursing practice. - A proposal is to be handed in before the paper so students may receive formal feedback from their instructor on their chosen topic.
+- To identify a health issue relevant to the student's pediatric, maternity, or mental health practicum experiences, and to review the academic literature relevant to the issue. - To relate the health issue to a Level 3 concept {critical social theory, family, epidemiology, self-esteem, growth and development of the neonate, infant, preschool child, adolescent, or ethnicity.} - To develop pertinent questions based on the literature which will be the basis for an interview. - To apply research about the health issue and the concept to a real life situation by conducting a structured interview with someone who has personal experience of the issue. - To describe how the knowledge gained about the issue, concept, and application could influence their nursing practice. - A proposal is to be handed in before the paper so students may receive formal feedback from their instructor on their chosen topic.